JacksonHolmes01/Training-Module-Securely-Install-Configure-And-Test-Weaviate/weaviate-secure-lab/docs/03-project-setup.md

 From this point forward:
 - You should run all tutorial commands **inside this folder**
-- The `docker-compose.yml` file will be placed here in the next step

 If you close your terminal later, make sure to return to this folder before continuing.